icon

 Drainage

-It is normal for some fluid drainage to occur from the liposuction sites.
-Plastic surgeons often place small tubes to help drain excess fluid and reduce swelling.
+It is normal for some fluid drainage to occur from the donor sites.
+At our Singapore liposuction clinic, plastic surgeons often place small tubes to help drain excess fluid and reduce swelling.

 Numbness